astronomer/docs/astro/celery-executor.md

 ## Configure Celery worker scaling

 For each worker queue on your Deployment, you have to specify certain settings that affect worker autoscaling behavior.
-If you're new to Airflow, Astronomer recommends using the defaults in Astro for each of these settings.
+If you're new to Apache Airflow®, Astronomer recommends using the defaults in Astro for each of these settings.

 1. In the Astro UI, select a Workspace, click **Deployments**, and then select a Deployment.